Justice Barrett’s $425K tops among Supreme Court’s authors

 She is working with the conservative Sentinel imprint that is part of Penguin Random House.
 Barrett is represented by the Javelin Group, a Washington-area literary agent.

-Justice Neil Gorsuch received $250,000 in royalties last year from HarperCollins for a new book that has yet to be published.
-He previously reported $650,000 from Penguin Random House for his book, “A Republic, If You Can Keep It,” published in 2019.
+Justice Neil Gorsuch received $250,000 in royalties last year, and $900,000, since 2016 from HarperCollins.
+His book, “A Republic, If You Can Keep It,” was published in 2019.
 Gorsuch also reported a $700 pair of cowboy boots he got as a gift from the Texas Supreme Court Historical Society.

 Sotomayor, a prolific author since joining the court in 2009, collected $115,000 in royalties and also reported a smaller payment, $5,125, to potentially turn her children’s book, “Just Ask!” into a television or video production.